CyberTrackerConservation/aerialsurvey/README.md

 Each observation is automatically stamped with the **current GPS location** the moment the user selects the type that was observed.
 This ensures positional accuracy even at high speeds.

 ### 4. Continuous Track Recording
 The GPS track is logged throughout the survey.
 This provides a full spatial trace of the flight path, which can be used for:
 * Contextualizing observations
 * Post-flight review
 * Spatial analysis and verification

-The track log is attached to the "Stop" record as a ZIP file.
-The ZIP contains a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file.
+The track log is attached to the "Stop" record as a ZIP file which contains a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file.
+This is an open format which is widely supported.

 <div style="text-align: center;">
   <img src="https://github.com/CyberTrackerConservation/aerialsurvey/blob/main/screenshots/collect3.png" alt="Metadata entry" style="width: 50%;">